clouseau/macports-lamp/README.md

 ```
 sudo port unload apache2
-sudo port unload mariadb-server
+sudo port unload mysql8-server
 ```

-Move/rename /Applications/MacPorts.

 Move the old MacPorts installation in /opt out of the way.

 If you have System Integrity Protection enabled, you may need to [disable it first](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).

 ```
 sudo mv /opt/local /opt/local.old
 ```

-Install [MacPorts](http://www.macports.org/install.php) with its prerequisites.
+If you get the error "Operation not permitted" you may need to give Terminal Full Disk Access (System Settings / Privacy & Security / Full Disk Access).

 Make sure to install XCode and do